Factory farming is everywhere

 There is a better way

-Factory farming is one of the greatest sustainability concerns of our time; tackling it is a daunting challenge but this presents a unique opportunity to resolve some of the world’s most pressing economic, environmental and ethical challenges.
+Tackling one of the greatest sustainability concerns of our time is a daunting challenge.
+But it is also a unique opportunity to resolve some of the world’s most pressing economic, environmental and ethical challenges.
 We need a common sense approach to feeding the world.
 One that ends the competition for food between people and farm animals.
 We need a food and farming revolution; one that provides healthy, affordable food for all, produced from farming systems that are:

 - Safer, promoting our welfare and that of farm animals